 MagLev For Your Fans

-To understand why these bearings are a big deal, we need to explain some of issues with normal fans.
+To understand why these bearings are a big deal, we need to explain some of the issues with normal fans.
 The number one cause of failure for any fan, will be the bearings, and it can be for a couple reasons; heat and friction.
 Different bearing types can have a huge impact on the life of the fan, and how quiet it can be.

 Sleeve bearings are the cheapest of the lot and… well, it would require a whole other article to go through the reasons why, but needless to say, they’re not very good.
-They’re whisper quiet for the first couple months, but soon turn in rattling, slow, lumbering beasts that are more likely to stress test your sanity than cool a system.
+They’re whisper quiet for the first couple months, but soon turn into rattling, slow, lumbering beasts that are more likely to stress test your sanity than cool a system.

 Ball bearings are the most common, and last quite a long time, though they can start to rattle after a while if not kept clean.
 Fluid bearings have been around for a while, and are kind of like an enhanced sleeve bearing, but sealed with some kind of lubricant.
 Fluid bearings remain quiet for a long time and have one of the highest MTBF for fans.